30 Best Things to Do in Baltimore, Maryland (+ Nearby Attractions!)

 Today, this is a site of breakdancing parties and school field trips.

-Federal Hill Park is a popular green space in Baltimore that is situated south of Inner Harbor, offering spectacular views of the harbor and downtown skyline.
+Federal Hill Park is a popular green space in Baltimore that is situated south of the Inner Harbor, offering spectacular views of the harbor and downtown skyline.

 The park played an important role in the historical heritage of Baltimore.
 Named for the prominent hill, it served as a mining spot in the 18th and 19th centuries.

 Later, the hill was used as a fort by the Union Army during the American Civil War.
-Today, this is a city park that features plenty of amenities like hiking, picnicking, and panoramic views.

-Eat Fried Crab Cakes at Faidley’s Seafood
+21. Eat Fried Crab Cakes at Faidley’s Seafood

 Founded in 1886, Faidley’s Seafood is one of the oldest places to serve fresh seafood in the Chesapeake region.

 Try a classic flavor at this crab cake landmark.
-With their local sources of the freshest Blue Crab, the restaurant boasts award-winning crab cakes.
+With their local sources of the freshest blue crab, the restaurant boasts award-winning crab cakes.

 Check out the restaurant to try both a backfin and jumbo lump, as well as their famous soups, fish, shrimp, and oyster dishes.

-Indulge in Craft Beer in Baltimore
+22. Indulge in Craft Beer in Baltimore

->> Click here for a craft beer tour in Baltimore
+>> Click here for craft beer tour rates and availability

 The Washington Monument (no not that one… the Baltimore one!) is the first architectural monument built in honor of George Washington.

-Visitors can climb the 227-stairs to the top of the monument’s tower and enjoy picturesque views of the town.
+Visitors can climb the 227 stairs to the top of the monument’s tower and enjoy picturesque views of the town.
 Or, if you want a leisure adventure, visit the gallery dedicated to George Washington and American history.

 Don’t miss your chance to stroll along Mount Vernon Square Park, too.
 It’s open to the public year-round.